sketchpacks/docs/developers/publishing.md

-# Publish & Measure with Sketchpacks Relay
+# Publish Plugins with Sketchpacks Relay

 ## Setup your repository